costrojs/costro/CONTRIBUTING.md

 2. After cloning the repository, run `npm install` at the root of the repository.
 3. To start the development server, run `npm run dev`.

-List of NPM scripts available:
+List of npm scripts available:

 **Development**